Shadow cabinet

 The shadow cabinet or shadow ministry is a feature of the Westminster system of government.
 It consists of a senior group of opposition spokespeople who, under the leadership of the Leader of the Opposition, form an alternative cabinet to that of the government, and whose members shadow or mirror the positions of each individual member of the Cabinet.
 Their areas of responsibility, in parallel with the ruling party's ministries, may be referred to as a shadow portfolio.
 Members of a shadow cabinet have no executive power.
 It is the shadow cabinet's responsibility to scrutinise the policies and actions of the government, as well as to offer alternative policies.
 The shadow cabinet makes up the majority of the Official Opposition frontbench, as part of frontbenchers to the parliament.
+Smaller opposition parties in Britain and Ireland have Frontbench Teams.

-In most countries, a member of the shadow cabinet is referred to as a shadow minister.
+In many countries, a member of the shadow cabinet is referred to as a shadow minister.
 In the United Kingdom's House of Lords and in New Zealand, the term spokesperson is used instead of shadow.
 In Canada, the term opposition critic is also used.

 Description and functions

 The shadow ministers' duties may give them considerable prominence in the party caucus hierarchy especially if it is a high-profile portfolio.
 Although the salary and benefits paid from the public treasury to shadow ministers remain the same as for a backbencher—they have no executive responsibilities, unlike cabinet ministers—some opposition parties provide an additional stipend in addition to the salary they receive as legislators while many at least reimburse shadow ministers for any additional expenses incurred that are not otherwise eligible for reimbursement out of public funds.
 Moreover, in most Westminster-style legislative bodies all recognised parliamentary parties are granted a block of public funding to help their elected members carry out their duties, often in addition to the budgets individual legislators receive to pay for constituency offices and other such expenses.
 There is typically a stipulation that such funds must be used for official parliamentary business; however, within that restriction, parties can usually distribute the funds among their elected lawmakers as they see fit and thereby provide the money needed to staff and support shadow ministries.

 Members of a shadow cabinet may not necessarily be appointed to the corresponding Cabinet post if and when their party forms a government, assuming that they retain their seats which by convention is usually considered a prerequisite to serve in the cabinet.
 However, the consistency with which parties assuming power appoint shadow ministers into the actual roles in government varies widely depending on such things as jurisdiction, the traditions and practices of the party assuming government, the exact circumstances surrounding their assumption of power and even the importance of the cabinet post in question.

-As well as being potential future ministers, some shadow ministers have held ministerial posts in the past.
+As well as being potential future ministers, a number of shadow ministers have held ministerial posts in the past.

 As a mark of discipline, shadow ministers are expected to speak within and not outside their portfolio areas.